Kimmiich/Mathildas-webshop/README.md

 I recommend using **VS code**, there you can use the live-server option too see local changes etc.

 ## Other details

+This is not a real site and has no real shopping functions.